 He was so nervous I thought that the gun was going to start shooting by itself.
 “I already warned her to stay away from me.
 Now get back in your car and get out of here.
 If I see you again I’ll plug you like a drain.”

 This guy had some serious emotional issues.
 Once I judged that I wasn’t going to get shot, I thought about his words.
 “I’m a private eye.
 She hired me to ask you to leave her alone.
 Has she been bothering you?”

 A crooked grin came across his face.
 The gun lowered some.
 If he shot it now I’d be a one-kneed gumshoe.

-”Me bothering her?
+”Me leave HER alone?
 What did she tell you?”

 I put my hands down to my side and took a shuffle step backwards.
 “That you have been following her, writing letters, generally hassling her.”

 Now he actually laughed.
 “That crazy cow has been chasing me for weeks.
 The security guard at the plant has orders not to let her past the front desk.
 She lives in a fantasy world.
 I ran into her in a bookstore and she started after me.”

 He did.
 There was no doubt we were talking about the same woman.
 He put the gun away.
 “Sorry to draw on you.
 But she is out of her mind.
 I have no idea what she is going to do next, so you worried me.
 I’m thinking of getting the police to pick her up.”